Creamy Garlic Parmesan Lamb Pasta

 - Water + salt (for boiling)

-Instructions Creamy Garlic Parmesan Lamb Pasta
+Instructions for Lamb Pasta with Creamy White Garlic Parmesan Sause

 Step 1: Prepare the Lamb